 Now you know where your time goes; you now have to decide where to place your focus.
-This is about having clear objectives, focussing on outcomes and not tasks.
+This is about having clear objectives, focusing on outcomes and not tasks.

-To do this, you must first identify what these are and become your priorities.
+To do this, you must first identify these and become your priorities.
 Take a step back and look at the bigger picture.

 When you are clear on your priorities, you can begin scheduling these.
 A tip I give my clients is that they don’t plan tasks but instead schedule the time to achieve a particular outcome or goal.